-Contractors Safety Manual that includes all safety policies In addition to implementing stringent health and safety measures for our employees, we consider the health and and procedures they must follow, and each contractor safety of our subcontractors as a top priority.
-We work with receives a letter of expectation regarding safety practices.
-Contractors are held accountable if there are any safety a variety of subcontractors, particularly in the development events or near misses, and there are business consequences and maintenance of critical infrastructure for our power for any contractors who do not comply with the regulations. plants, such as surrounding roads and transportation routes.
-In addition, we employ subcontractors in specific Since 2022, to become a qualified Ormat contractor, we locations to operate our plants physically.
-At many of our require contractors to go through an external verification sites, local contractors are hired to provide transportation process with a third-party organization which requires the services and routine maintenance work, such as road contractors to update their safety ratings and provide safety repairs and pipe cleaning. information and details, including their TRIR.
-In 2024, we aim for 100% compliance of contractors participating We expect our subcontractors to meet our internal safety in this external system.
+In addition to implementing stringent health and safety measures for our employees, we consider the health and safety of our subcontractors as a top priority.
+We work with a variety of subcontractors, particularly in the development and maintenance of critical infrastructure for our power plants, such as surrounding roads and transportation routes.
+In addition, we employ subcontractors in specific locations to operate our plants physically.
+At many of our sites, local contractors are hired to provide transportation services and routine maintenance work, such as road repairs and pipe cleaning.